EciStg/order-placement/stock/README.md

 cases to support time to delivery with an estimated cost for shipping.

 1. Sellers may respond with a name that is meaningful to the dealer

+    In this example, the seller is responding with `Main Warehouse`

     1. JSON